 What Is The History Of Irish Immigration To The U.S.?

-Below are some key facts about the history of Irish immigration to the United States.
+Below are some key facts about the history of Irish immigration to the United States:

-The Potato Famine (And Before): Ireland’s Potato Blight of 1845 sparked a wave of immigration to the United States.
-In Ireland, a fungus killed potato crops and caused a devastating famine causing widespread starving and malnourishment.
-Within five years, a million Irish people had died, and half a million had arrived in the U.S. looking for new living conditions.
+Ireland’s Potato Blight of 1845 sparked a wave of immigration to the United States.
+In Ireland, a fungus killed potato crops and caused a devastating famine, resulting in widespread starvation and malnourishment.
+Within five years, a million Irish people had died, and half a million had arrived in the U.S. looking for better living conditions.

-Between 1820 And 1860, An Influx Of Irish Residents: The Irish constituted over one third of all immigrants to the United States between 1820 and 1860.
-A large number of Irish people began arriving in 1820, before the potato blight.
-In the 1840s, Irish immigrants comprised nearly half of all immigrants to the United States.
-The pre-famine immigrants from Ireland were predominately male, while during the famine years and after, entire families left the country.
+The Irish made up over one-third of immigrants in the United States between 1820 and 1860.
+Many Irish people began arriving in 1820, even before the Potato Blight.
+In the 1840s, Irish immigrants constituted nearly 50% of all immigrants to the United States.
+The pre-famine immigrants from Ireland were predominantly male; during the famine years and after, entire families left the country.
 In later years, most immigrants from Ireland were women.

-After World War I, immigration to the U.S. from Ireland was high.
-But in the 1920s, Congress passed laws with immigration limits, so numbers of Irish immigrants to the U.S. declined.
+After World War I, immigration to the U.S. from Ireland was widespread.
+However, in the 1920s, Congress passed laws with immigration limits, so the number of Irish immigrants to the U.S. declined.
 In the subsequent decades, numbers ebbed and flowed.

 Adapting To Life In The U.S.

-When ships arrived in major ports, such as New York City, many immigrants, with little or no money to go further, stayed where they disembarked.
+When ships arrived in major ports such as New York City, many immigrants who had little or no money to go further stayed where they disembarked.
 Housing tended to be cramped with poor living conditions.
 A lack of running water and adequate sewage made cleanliness nearly impossible in some cases.

-Serious diseases and illnesses were common and included cholera, tuberculosis, and mental health disorders.
-Immigrants from Ireland often faced hostility from others in the U.S.; for example, Irish immigrants were frequently accused of spreading disease and being unsanitary.
+Serious diseases and illnesses were common and included cholera, tuberculosis, and various mental health disorders.
+Immigrants from Ireland often faced hostility from others in the U.S. For example, Irish immigrants were frequently wrongly accused of spreading disease and being unsanitary.

 Finding Work In The U.S.